ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 ![az proxy burp](/images/2020/02/az_proxy_burp.png)

 And now any other `az` command we want to run we can start viewing/tampering with.
+This has been a lifesaver for me to see "real world" examples of Azure's API I can recreate in my automation scripts.

 # Example 4 - Proxying Node JS
 In this example, I wanted to be able to proxy the traffic that comes from the `now` NPM package for interacting with https://zeit.co/.
 I have already installed the tool with
 ```bash
 npm i -g now@latest
 ```
-and logged in.
-I can view my current deployments with:
+After logging in, I can view my current deployments with:

 ![now deployments](/images/2020/02/now-deployments.png)